goodhappyer/dwz_thinkphp/phpmyadmin/doc/html/_sources/config.txt

     :default: ``'-1'``

     Set the number of bytes a script is allowed to allocate.
 If set to ``'-1'``, no limit is imposed.
+If set to ``'0'``, no change of the memory limit is attempted and the :file:`php.ini` ``memory_limit`` is used.

-    This setting is used while importing/exporting dump files and at some other places in phpMyAdmin so you definitely don't want to put here a too low value.
+    This setting is used while importing/exporting dump files so you definitely don't want to put here a too low value.
 It has no effect when PHP is running in safe mode.

     You can also use any string as in :file:`php.ini`, eg. '16M'.
 Ensure you